regolith-linux/regolith-desktop-website/content/docs/howtos/change-background.md

 # Wallpaper

 Most Regolith Looks provide a default desktop color or image.
-The wallpaper can be set by specifying the path to the wallpaper image via the Xresources key `regolith.wallpaper.file`.
+The wallpaper can be set by specifying the path to the wallpaper image via the Xresources key `regolith.wallpaper.file` or in the Regolith Control Center which can be opened by running `regolith-control-center` in the terminal.

 Example, assuming the file `/usr/share/backgrounds/hardy_wallpaper_uhd.png` is present: